 Greater London Chess Club is an active, friendly chess club, based

 in central London.
-We run eight league teams and organise a programme
+We run seven league teams and organise a programme

 of internal tournaments and special events to suit players of all

 The club meets Tuesday evenings 6.30pm to 10pm, September to June,

 at the Upper Vestry House, St George's Bloomsbury, 6 Little Russell

 Originally the works club for the Greater London Council and its

 predecessors, we're now open to all players, irrespective of employment,